spconger/ExerciseTracker/README.md

 </ul>
 <p>The first commit included all the models, views, and templates.
 I hope to add more comments and to expand the tests to show a complete set of
 unit tests.</p>
+<p>The next commit added some tests.
+More to come.</p>
+<p>The third commit added the wsgi file though I am not doing anything with it currently.
+It is important if one were to attach the django project to Apache and actually serve it to the world</p>
+<p>Added a view and links to the table that shows the number of records in each database table.
+The links go to the appropriate page to provide details on each of the data sets. </p>